top of page

 [A]n estimated 4,000 deaths from the 1986 Chernobyl disaster in Ukraine (based on estimates from the WHO); 574 deaths from Fukushima (one worker death, and 573 indirect deaths from the stress of evacuation); and estimated occupational deaths (largely from mining and milling)...

 Without even diving in, there are some curious issues here on the surface.
 Obviously, any reference from 2007 cannot deal with the realities of Fukushima, which happened in 2011.
 Also problematic is that the Sovacool et al. paper doesn’t account for anything prior to 1990.
-So it omits one of the two worst nuclear accidents in history and other fatal accidents (such as Mayak and Sellafield in ‘57, Idaho Falls in ‘61, Bohunice in ‘77, and Surry in ‘86 which, excluding Chernobyl, total an estimated 450 additional and likely deaths.)
+So it omits one of the two worst nuclear accidents in history and other fatal accidents (such as Mayak and Sellafield in ‘57, Idaho Falls in ‘61, Bohunice in '76 and ‘77, and Surry in ‘86 which, excluding Chernobyl, total an estimated 450 additional and likely deaths.)
 Whatever legitimate justifications there may be for these omissions, all this makes for a curious starting place in assessing risks and deaths.
 But, as you will see, even without these blind spots, it’s all still much messier and more shocking.

 CHERNOBYL